 Trailers dedicated/adapted for the sole purpose of transporting of shoot personnel should comply with the full regulations, which can be found in HSE information sheet 36.

-- a responsible person travelling on each trailer (not the driver) to assist passengers.
-One of the passengers could be nominated as ‘responsible person’.
+- A responsible person travelling on each trailer (not the driver) to assist passengers.
+One of the passengers could be nominated as a ‘responsible person’.
 They must be able to contact the driver easily and the driver should be instructed not to move unless instructed by this person.

 - Mounting and dismounting from the trailer should take place in a quiet and safe area, away from other traffic if possible.
 If not, then suitable barriers should be provided to prevent people, especially children, from running into danger.